How to help you and your children sleep well over Christmas.

 If you have a little one who has day time naps it can be hard to keep these on track when there are lots of demands on your time.

-So your baby doesn’t become over tired and fractious, keep an eye on the clock and take her away from the “action”, to a quiet space about 15 minutes before her usual nap time.
-After some peaceful cuddle and story time with you settle her to sleep.
+To prevent your baby becoming over tired, keep an eye on the clock and take them away from the “action”, to a quiet space about 15 minutes before their usual nap time.
+After some peaceful cuddle and story time with you settle them to sleep.

-If you are concerned background noise may wake her, try settling up some white noise near by to help dull sudden sounds.
+If you are concerned background noise may wake your little one, try settling up some white noise near by to help dull sudden sounds.

 Foods to help you sleep….